top of page

 Image Capture: Google Earth (2017)

-Hinton also trained many young men to be successful in the trade.
+Hinton trained many young men to be successful in the trade.
 At the turn of the century, however, one of his trusted employees disappeared from the city after having spent a large sum of company money on Victoria's illegal gambling tables.
 To everyone's surprise, Hinton quickly brushed off the incident.
-Riddled with guilt, the remorseful employee later wrote to his old boss from his hideout in California and arranged to pay it all back, but it was said that Hinton never saw the total amount returned.
+Riddled with guilt, the remorseful employee later wrote to his old boss from his hideout in California and arranged to pay it all back, but it was said that Hinton never saw the total loss returned.

 1901::The Hinton Electric Co.
 Advertisement